erickgualpa/handwritten-math-expressions-solver/README.md

 </p>

 ## What can we do with this module? :point_up:
-The program operation is very simple, just run the **main.py** file setting the input image as an argument on the command line:
+The program operation is simple, just run the **main.py** file setting the input image as an argument on the command line:

 ```console
 erickgualpa@erickgm:~$ python main.py ./testing_imgs/c.jpg